vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 * Access control for most system contracts are with the [4-of-7 protocol multi-sig](https://etherscan.io/address/0xF14eFC7E46D57E107dEE97239329Bd7F56361C38).
 This multi-sig controls critical functionality and is responsible for user deposits in its yield bonding strategy and protecting against an infinite mint of COIL and SPR tokens.
 * The COIL/FraxBP pool is almost entirely POL, as the COIL tokenomics incentivize users to stake their COIL for SPR.
 Spiral DAO uses bribes and its own governance power to increase CRV emissions to its pool, which is currently earning >100% CRV APY on $1.8M of liquidity.
 * The protocol borrows many mechanics from Olympus DAO, a well-proven codebase with numerous forks.
-* There is no cap on COIL and SPR tokens; while Spiral DAO aims to grow its Treasury backing quickly enough to offset emissions for stability and sustainability, caution should be exercised due to the model’s reliance on momentum that carries risk of failure.
+* There is no cap on COIL and SPR tokens; while Spiral DAO aims to grow its treasury backing quickly enough to offset emissions for stability and sustainability, caution should be exercised due to the model’s reliance on momentum that carries risk of failure.
-* COIL and SPR holders depend on the performance of Spiral DAO’s [Treasury](https://debank.com/profile/0xC47eC74A753acb09e4679979AfC428cdE0209639), which is exposed to smart contract risk from several different protocols (Aura, StakeDAO, Convex, Balancer, Curve, Silo etc.).
+* COIL and SPR holders depend on the performance of Spiral DAO’s [Treasury](https://debank.com/profile/0xC47eC74A753acb09e4679979AfC428cdE0209639), which is exposed to smart contract risk from several different protocols (Aura, StakeDAO, Convex, Balancer, Curve, Silo etc.) and is managed by the [3-of-6 treasury multi-sig](https://etherscan.io/address/0xc47ec74a753acb09e4679979afc428cde0209639).
 * SpiralDAO is composed of mostly anonymous contributors who are seasoned DeFi natives and have attracted significant demand through their Initial Treasury Offering (ITO) and have partnered with StakeDAO.
 * The governance is reasonably decentralized for an early stage project, but leaves much to be improved.
 SPR is used in Snapshot voting, multi-sigs are set with reasonable thresholds, and owners of the multi-sigs are all disclosed (though many are pseduonymous).
 However, several contracts have EOA's in privileged roles and timelocks are not used.